 - Previous experience with a law firm

-- A background inlitigation support, insurance, real estate, healthcare and financial services
+- A background in litigation support, insurance, real estate, healthcare

 - Bachelor’s degree and a certificate of completion from an American Bar Association-approved paralegal education program